nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Use case ends

 ## Appendix C : Non Functional Requirements

-1. Should handle atelast 100 tasks.
+1. Should handle at least 100 tasks.
-2. Should work without internet connection.
+2. Should work without Internet connection.
 3. Should have an intuitive user interface.
 4. Should start up in less than  2 seconds.
 5. Should respond to commands in less than 1 second.